Public-Tree-Map/public-tree-map/README.md

 Street Tree Map uses open datasets to document publicly owned street trees + landmark trees in Santa Monica, California

+## Protocol for pull requests + code review
+* Please review open issues and link your pull reuqest to the relevant issue.
+* In your pull request, please list and explain all proposed changes to the code base (additions, deletions).
+If you reuse code from elsewhere, please make sure you've attributed it.
+* Please apply all relevant labels to your pull request.
+* Please request a review (either from a specific person or from the slack channel).
+* Reviewers: please review all proposed changes, write comments and questions in line notes.
+Please review all updates made at your request.
+* Reviewer and requester: please confirm with each other that the PR is ready to merge.
+Please add the "ready to merge" label and comment in the slack channel.

 ## Running locally
 `docker build . -t stm`
 `docker run -p 8000:8000 stm`